 - 1. Sex discrimination occurs when a person, because of their sex, is denied participation in or the benefits of any education program or activity that receives federal financial assistance. - 2.
 Sexual harassment means conduct on the basis of sex that satisfies one or more of the following: - a.
 A school employee conditioning education benefits on participation in unwelcome sexual conduct (i.e., Quid Pro Quo); OR - b.
 Unwelcome conduct that a reasonable person would determine is so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the school's education program or activity, OR - c.
 Sexual assault (as defined in the Clery Act), dating violence, domestic violence, or stalking as defined in the Violence Against Women Act (VAWA).
-Sexual harassment can be verbal, nonverbal, or physical.

-- 3. Responsible Employee A recipient with actual knowledge of sexual harassment in an education program or activity of the recipient against a person in the United States, must respond promptly in a manner that is not deliberately indifferent. - 4.
-Complainant person alleges sexual harassment - 5.
-Respondent recipient of the alleged sexual harassment - 6.
-Recipient Eufaula City Schools - 7.
-Advisor(s) - - o Each party is allowed to have an advisor of their choice.
-Please limit to one advisor. - o Advisors may be but are not limited to a friend, family member, attorney, union representative. - o Advisors may attend meetings and inspect/review evidence provided during the grievance process. - o Advisors are not expected to speak "for" or on behalf of the party for whom they are serving. - o Advisors are not expected to speak out during any proceedings or meetings nor speak directly to any other party other than the person for whom they are advising. - o Advisors are expected to conduct themselves in a professional manner at all times.
+Sexual harassment can be verbal, nonverbal, or physical. - 3.
+Responsible Employee A recipient with actual knowledge of sexual harassment in an education program or activity of the recipient against a person in the United States, must respond promptly in a manner that is not deliberately indifferent. - 4.
+Complainant An individual who is alleged to be the victim of conduct that could constitute sexual harassment. - 5.
+Respondent An individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment.

+6. Recipient - Eufaula City Schools

+7. Advisor(s) -

+- · Each party is allowed to have an advisor of their choice.
+Please limit to one advisor. - · Advisors may be but are not limited to a friend, family member, attorney, or union representative. - · Advisors may attend meetings and inspect/review evidence provided during the grievance process. - · Advisors are not expected to speak "for" or on behalf of the party for whom they are serving. - Advisors are not expected to speak out during any proceedings or meetings nor speak directly to any other party other than the person for whom they are advising. - · Advisors are expected to conduct themselves in a professional manner at all times.